Jodenee/Voyager/docs/Reference/Bases/BaseFlags.md

 ### FromBitfield(value)
 Constructs a new [*BaseFlags*](BaseFlags.md) instance from a bitfield.
 Returns a new [*BaseFlags*](BaseFlags.md) instance.

-???+ warning
+???+ warning "Internal Code warning"
-    This method is not meant to be called outside of Voyager's internal code.
+    This method is not meant to be used outside of Voyager's internal code.

 ***Parameters***